sids/nerchuko/README.markdown

 both.

 Refer the documentation of the classifier you are using for the representation it requires.
-You can pass an optional keyword argument :prepare? set to true to have the classifier automatically convert your documents to the representation it requires (do this only if your documents are not already in the required format).
+Most of the classifiers will automatically convert documents to the representation they require.
 Refer the documentation of the prepare-doc function in the classifier to learn how this transformation will be done.